Benson Family papers

 Scope and Contents

-This collection is comprised of a single folder of materials related to Berry and Charles Benson, and includes parts of Berry Benson's memoirs.
+This collection is comprised of a single folder of materials related to Berry Benson, Journals from Arthur Benson, diaries from Charles Benson, includes parts of Berry Benson's memoirs, and scrapbook pages from Jeanie Benson that documents musical events in the early 20th century.

 Dates